 As video games evolved from simple 2D graphics to sophisticated 3D worlds, the industry’s need for qualified employees with advanced education in digital art, design, and software engineering continued to expand.
 Anticipating this growing need, DigiPen devised and began offering the world’s first bachelor’s degree program in video game development (the Bachelor of Science in Computer Science in Real-Time Interactive Simulation) that would prepare students for the unique challenges of creating professional 3D game and simulation software.
 DigiPen relocated its campus to Redmond, Washington, in 1998 and opened its doors as DigiPen Institute of Technology.

 What began as a groundbreaking approach to simulation and game development education has evolved to encompass new programs in digital art and animation, computer engineering, game design, music and sound design, and other computer science specializations.
-Today, DigiPen offers nine bachelor’s degree programs and two master’s programs at its Redmond campus.
+Today, DigiPen accepts applicants into eight bachelor’s degree programs and two master’s programs at its Redmond campus.
 DigiPen also offers degree programs at two international campuses in Singapore and Spain, as well as through cooperative educational partnerships with schools in South Korea and Thailand.

 In 2006, the Economic Development Council of Seattle and King County named DigiPen “one of three major contributing factors to the exponential growth of the game industry in the Puget Sound region from 2002 to 2006,” and in 2013 recognized DigiPen Founder and President Claude Comair as an Economic Development Champion for the region.